GitHub Actions: Understanding the Push and Pull Request Triggers

 - '**/*.js' # Any JavaScript file, anywhere

-The key thing to understand: if any file matching any of these patterns changes in your commit, the workflow triggers.
-It’s an OR relationship - match one, trigger the workflow.
+Here’s how this works: if any file matching any of these patterns changes in your commit, the workflow triggers.
+When you push changes that include src/app.js

 src/**/*.js

-- Any JavaScript file within src (even deeply nested)**/*.test.js
+- Any JavaScript file within the src directory (even deeply nested)**/*.test.js

-- All test files across your entire repository!(**/*.md)
+- All test files across your entire repositorydocs/**

 The paths-ignore